ins1gn1a/Pwdlyser-CLI/README.md

 Lists can be specified using the ```-p [path/to/file]``` argument, and should be colon delimited with username followed by password.
 No headers are necessary.

+Should you only want to analyse passwords, just enter a colon (":") before each password in the list, which will just output blank usernames.

 ## Usage
 There are a range of input arguments that can be used, but for a simple 'common password' search through a list use the ```-c``` argument to initiate the check.
 This will import the default pwd_common.conf file and use it as a basis to compare against the password list.
 Passwords and the common passwords are both converted to lower-case, with the inputted passwords also being 'de-leeted' and converted back to alpha characters (i.e. 3 to e).
 The reason for this, even though some passwords may end up reading 'iadmin' instead of '!admin' is that this is only a basic comparison, but it seems to work well.